Neophyliam/learning-fortran/learn-fortran.md

 ```

 If an expression is assigned to a Fortran 2003 allocatable array of the
-same rank, the  the array is automatically allocated to the correct shape
+same rank, the array is automatically allocated to the correct shape
 if it is unallocated, or it is automatically deallocated and reallocated to
 the correct shape if it was previously allocated with an incompatible
 shape.